LooDaHu/ARORA_General_-Introduction/Welcome file.md

 After you see a series of OK, our model part is done.

 Note: If you have a drastic change on your model and you meet a weired and tough bug when you try modify your database by using **migrate**, I do recommand you delete all migration files and db.sqlite3 which is database.
-And try it a
+And try it again.

 ## Serializers.py